cincospenguinos/WanderingRocks/README.md

 - [x] A nokia phone that you can pick up and play _La Mort Voit_
 - [x] Franz Kafka walks around, and all the tiles surrounding him disappear as he walks

+### Vignettes and things

+- [x] Television that plays _FATHER_
+- [ ] One missionary wandering around, another you can talk to and he "bears" his testimony in French
+- [ ] A man fresh out of prison asking you for money
+- [ ] A sign that indicates that the dev is out for lunch
+- [ ] A pantsless schizophrenic who yells obscenities
+- [ ] A bundle of bananas on wheels driving by

 ## NICE TO HAVE

 - [ ] Create a whole bunch of vignettes